Special Educational Needs and Disabilities at Bellfield Junior School

 Language Matters

-Recent findings from the Education Endowment Foundation published by BBC News Online, stated that the past year of lockdowns has had an impact on young children's language skills.
+Recent findings from the Education Endowment Foundation published by BBC News Online, stated that the past years of COVID lockdowns has had an impact on young children's language skills.
 This in turn can have long-term effects on learning.

 I CAN website- For Parents